kelektiv/node-cron/README.md

 <p align="center">
   <img src="logo.svg" alt="cron for Node.js logo" height="150">
   <br />
-  <b>cron</b> is a robust tool for running jobs (functions or commands) on schedules defined using the cron syntax.
+  <b>cron</b> is a robust tool for running jobs (functions) on schedules defined using the cron syntax.
   <br />
   Perfect for tasks like data backups, notifications, and many more!
 </p>